 Method 1: Using Hevo to Connect Kafka to MySQL

 Hevo helps you directly transfer data from Apache Kafka and various other sources to a Database, such as MySQL, or a destination of your choice in a completely hassle-free & automated manner.
-Hevo is fully managed and completely automates the process of not only loading data from your desired source but also enriching the data and transforming it into an analysis-ready form without having to write a single line of code.
+Hevo is the only real-time ELT No-code Data Pipeline platform that cost-effectively automates data pipelines that are flexible to your needs.
 Its fault-tolerant architecture ensures that the data is handled securely and consistently with zero data loss.

 • Step 1: Connect hevo to Apache Kafka by providing the Pipeline Name, Bootstrap Server(s), Use SSL, and Ingest Data Form fields.